Ritesh Pandey: Politics

 In the 2019 Lok Sabha election, Pandey won from the Ambedkar Nagar as a Bahujan Samaj Party (BSP) candidate by defeating closest rival from the Bharatiya Janata Party, Mukut Bihari, with a winning margin of 95,880 votes.
-In the assembly elections of 2017, he was elected as a MLA from the Jalalpur constituency, with a victory margin of over 90000 votes.
-In 2012, Ritesh unsuccessfully contested the Uttar Pradesh assembly elections, losing to Sher Bahadur Singh from the Samajwadi Party.

-Ritesh Pandey has been ranked 19th in the Parliamentary Business Survey among 539 MPs in the country.
+In the assembly elections of 2017, he was elected as a MLA from the Jalalpur constituency, with a victory margin of 90303 votes.
+In 2012, Pandey unsuccessfully contested the Uttar Pradesh assembly elections, losing to Sher Bahadur Singh from the Samajwadi Party.
+Pandey has been ranked 19th in the Parliamentary Business Survey among 539 MPs in the country.
 He is the youngest MP to appear in the Top-20.
-Ritesh has also got an excellent grade for the expenditure incurred on development works.
-He also served as Chairman of the Parliamentary Committee on Papers Laid on the Table of the House.
+Pandey has also got an excellent grade for the expenditure incurred on development works.
+He also serves as Chairman of the Parliamentary Committee on Papers Laid on the Table of the House.
 In 2020, he became the Floor Leader of the Bahujan Samaj Party in the Lok Sabha, becoming one of the youngest parliamentarians to lead a major national party in Parliament.

-Ritesh is also an active member of multiple parliamentary committees such as the Standing Committee on External Affairs, the Joint Parliamentary Committee to examine the Personal Data Protection Bill, 2019 and the Joint Parliamentary Committee on the Biological Diversity (Amendment) Bill 2021.
+Pandey is also an active member of multiple parliamentary committees such as the Standing Committee on External Affairs, the Joint Parliamentary Committee to examine the Personal Data Protection Bill, 2019 and the Joint Parliamentary Committee on the Biological Diversity (Amendment) Bill 2021.

-Pandey resigned from BSP and joined the BJP on 26 February 2024, citing inactivity from the party leadership.
-After joining the BJP, Ritesh contested in the 2024 Lok Sabha election but lost to Samajwadi Party's Lalji Verma.
+Pandey resigned from BSP and joined the BJP on 26 February 2024, and contested in the 2024 Lok Sabha election but lost to Samajwadi Party's Lalji Verma.

-Legacy and social initiatives

-Ritesh Pandey is the chairman of the Raghuraji Devi Foundation Trust, working in education reform and youth events.
-He is the co-founder and CEO of Awadh Mutineers, a grassroots initiative providing football training and scholarships to underprivileged children.

-Social justice and Climate Action

-Ritesh has been constantly raising his voice for caste equality, gender justice and sociall inclusion causes.
-He is an avid follower of the Baba Saheb.
-Based on Ambedkarite school of thought, he has fought extensively in Parliament for marginalised community-friendly policies such as EWS reservations, transgender rights, migrant welfare, press freedom and rural education.

-In 2020, he established the All India Climate Action Network (AICAN), to raise climate consciousness in local languages and bridge the gap between grassroots movements and national environmental discourse.

-He commenced a Parliamentary debate under Rule 193 on climate change, stressing that climate justice is non-separable from social justice.